Brian Anderson Player Props: Brewers vs. Mets

 Brian Anderson At The Plate

-- Anderson has 10 doubles, a triple, nine home runs and 34 walks while batting .219.
+- Anderson has 10 doubles, a triple, nine home runs and 34 walks while hitting .219.

-- Looking at the 73 games he has played this year, he's went deep in seven of them (9.6%), and in 3.1% of his trips to the plate.
+- In seven games this season, he has hit a long ball (9.6%, and 3.1% of his trips to the plate).

-- In 21 games this season (28.8%), Anderson has picked up an RBI, and in eight of those games (11.0%) he had two or more.
-He has also driven home three or more of his team's runs in two contests.
+- Anderson has picked up an RBI in 28.8% of his games this year, with more than one RBI in 11.0% of his games.
+He has also produced three or more runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.